How to Choose a Power Bank with Wireless Charging

 Most smartphones support Qi wireless charging, the industry standard.
 Check your phone's specifications to confirm it's compatible.
 If you use an iPhone 12 or later, look for a power bank with MagSafe compatibility for a secure magnetic connection and optimal charging.

-Consider Your Usage Scenarios
+Consider Your Typical Usage

 Think about how you'll use your power bank.
 Will you use it on the go, at home, or on trips?
 Do you need to charge multiple devices at once?
 A versatile option like the Anker 633 Magnetic Battery offers both Qi and MagSafe compatibility, working with various devices.
 If you're mainly charging one device, a smaller, more portable power bank might be enough.